Test Track Review and Planning Info

 After the design process, riders will continue through the doors on the other side of the room.
 After you complete your design, start moving towards the doors to get a couple of minutes ahead of the lingerers.

 It doesn’t matter too much.
 The first row may offer a slightly better view, but the windshield placement can make it difficult for taller people to see.
 Wherever you end up should be fine.
 Each row otherwise seats three people.
 Groups of four are typically separated so that two are in each row with a single rider filling the third seat.

-Test Track is one of three attractions that offers a single rider line.
-Expedition Everest at Animal Kingdom and Rock ‘n’ Roller Coaster at Hollywood Studios are the two others.
-The single rider line is usually significantly shorter than the regular standby line and due to the fact that each row seats three across, single rider usually moves fairly quickly because the majority of groups are two or four people.
+Test Track is one of four attractions that offers a single rider line.
+Expedition Everest at Animal Kingdom and Rock ‘n’ Roller Coaster and Smugglers Run at Hollywood Studios are the three others.
+The single rider line is usually significantly shorter than the regular standby line.
+Due to the fact that each row seats three across, the single rider line usually moves fairly quickly because the majority of groups are two or four people.
 Note that single riders are usually split up from their party and placed in separate vehicles.

-You’ll find one of WDW’s more expansive post-show areas after experiencing Test Track.
+You’ll find one of Disney World’s more expansive post-show areas after experiencing Test Track.
 There are a number of interactive exhibits and games to play.